Xinchen-Fan/nand-2-tetris/notes/hardware.md

 ## Project 03 Sequential Logic
 Building registers and memory units, culminating in the construction of a Random Access Memory (RAM)

+- Bit: a multiplexor to choose the input (sel=load)

 ## Project 04 Machine Language
 Learning a machine language and using it to write some illustrative low-level programs